tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 I want shortcut that evals “topmost form” around my cursor.
 To do so, I need to know where those boundaries are.

-Notice how I don’t explicitly “select” what I want to evaluate, instead, REPL client finds form boundary for me:
+Notice how I don’t explicitly “select” what I want to evaluate.
+Instead, REPL client finds form boundary for me:

 <figure><video autoplay="" muted="" loop="" preload="auto" playsinline="" controls><source src="./form_boundaries.mp4" type="video/mp4"></video></figure>

 This is tricky, too.
-For the very least, you can count parens, but even then you’d have to aware of strings.
-To make things harder, Clojure also has reader tags `#inst "2023-02-24"`, metadata `^bytes b` and different weird symbols like `@` or `#'` that are not wrapped in parens but are still considered a single form.
+For the very least, you can count parens, but even then you’d have to be aware of strings.

+To make things harder, Clojure also has reader tags `#inst "2023-02-24"`, metadata `^bytes b` and different weird symbols like `@` or `#'` that are not wrapped in parens but are still considered to be part of the form.

 Bonus points for treating technically second-level forms inside `(comment)` as top-level.